Development and deployment process

 When development of a feature is complete and the application level tests pass locally open a pull request.
 This will cause Github Actions to run the application tests and update the pull request.
 From this point on the developer who opened the pull request is responsible for ensuring the feature moves through the deployment process.

-If there is a Trello card for the work you are doing paste the link to the card into the pull request message.
-The GitHub Trello poster will then add a link to your pull request to the Trello card for you [1].
+If there is a Jira card for the work you are doing paste the link to the card into the pull request message.

 Request review